 Even though ALA will always try to assure it structure of programs changes may happen.
 Additionally, ALA cannot guarantee any course selections made by the students.
 Besides this, course availability may be altered by host academic institution.
 No refund or reduction of fees will apply, as long as the changes do not alter in a relevant form the original program as deemed by ALA.

-All payments must be submitted to ALA offices in the U.S., in US currency, or in € if previously agreed with ALA and upon receiving a written statement of the total amount to be paid.
-Payments can be made via bank transfer, cashier’s check and money order.
+All payments must be submitted in US currency, or in € if previously agreed with ALA and upon receiving a written statement of the total amount to be paid.
+Payments must be made via bank transfer.
 Any bank fee or processing fee will be the responsibility of the applicant.
-Cashier’s checks should be payable to: Active Learning Abroad (ALA).

 Students who want to use federal financial aid must apply through their campus Financial Aid Office.
 The student’s home university will determine if financial aid will be transferable to an ALA program.
 To obtain these aid students must fill out the FAFSA form available at www.fafsa.ed.gov.